ThibautBernard/reminder_google_event_discord/README.md

 * !BTC (print the price of the bitcoin)
 * !{whatever you type} (print a list of the current list commands you can use)
 * !reunion (print all the reunion from your google calendar)

+### Contributions
+* If you want to contribute to improve this bot with feature around sending a message when a meeting will start, you just have to create a pull request with the description that you did and i will review it :)